9-12 January 2022

 Important dates (workshop and proceedings)

-- 15 August: deadline for full papers for post-conference proceeedings (max 15 pages), LNCS format.
+- 15 April: deadline for full papers for post-conference proceedings (max 15 pages), LNCS format.

 About the post-workshop proceedings